artvalencio/coupled-logistic-maps/README.md

 * coupledvanderpol.m: the same for coupled Van der Pol oscillators
 * coupledoscillators.m: the same for coupled oscillators (may or not be Kuramoto)

+Note: for all the systems generated the user also gets the weighted laplacian and its pseudo-inverse.

 For specific document of each item type in the Matlab/Octave command window: help [function-name]